carelvwyk/bitgo-docs/index.html.md

 ----- | -----------
-address | The bitcoin address being looked up balance | Current balance (satoshis) in this address chain | The HD chain used to generate this address (0 for user-generated, 1 for change) index | The index in the HD chain used to generate this address path | The HD path of the address on the wallet received | Total amount (satoshis) received on this address
+address | The bitcoin address being looked up balance | Current balance (satoshis) in this address chain | The HD chain used to generate this address (0 for external receive addresses, 1 for change addresses, 10 for external SegWit receive addresses, 11 for SegWit change addresses) index | The index in the HD chain used to generate this address path | The HD path of the address on the wallet received | Total amount (satoshis) received on this address